What is orthodontics?

 The good news is, today’s braces are generally much less noticeable than those of the past.
 Today, the front teeth typically have only the bracket bonded directly to the tooth.
 And the brackets don’t have to be metal–they can also be clear or even given a color, depending on your preference.
 In some cases, brackets can even be bonded behind the teeth (Incognito braces).

+Thanks to advancements in orthodontic materials and technology, wires are also less noticeable than the stainless steel ones from years ago.
+And technology continues to improve: currently, a completely clear orthodontic wire is in an experimental stage.
 Today, wires made of a nickel-titanium alloy cause the teeth to continue to move, which can reduce the number of adjustments that need to be made to the wires.
 As a result, the process of moving teeth is even faster and more comfortable for patients than in years past.

 In short, braces today are smaller, less noticeable, and more efficient than in years past.